ebuyakin/maichat/src/tutorial/tutorial-content.md

 > **Tip:** This is the fastest way to attach screenshots!
 Use `Cmd+Shift+4` (macOS) or `Win+Shift+S` (Windows) to capture a screenshot, then paste it directly into MaiChat.

-**3. Drag and drop:**
-- Simply drag image files from your file system into the MaiChat window
-- Works in any mode; drops are automatically handled

 **Visual indicator:**
 - The input area shows `📎 N images` when you have attachments
 - Hover to see image filenames